ckfrancisco/anahita/src/components/com_search/controllers/searchingREADME.txt

 user_comparability(u_1, u_2):

-Determines the comparability between two users and returns the overall score.
+Determines the comparability between a single user and a list of other users and returns the top three compatible users with respect to the single user.
 Builds up a dictionary for the scores of each attribute compared.
 Calls individual functions that compares specific attributes.
-Passes the score dictionary to the total_scores function.
+Totals the score for each user using the total_scores function.
+Determines the top three users using the top_three function.

-Parameters -	u_1 (Dictionary {string, varies}): Represents the first user.
+Parameters -	u_1 (Dictionary {string : varies}): Represents the user of interest.
-		u_2 (Dictionary {string, varies}): Represents the second user.
+		u_2 (List of Dictionaries {string : varies}): Represents the users being compared to the user of interest.

-Example Input -	(user_one, user_two) where
+Example Input -	(user_one, users) where
 		user_one =
 		{"age": 20,
                 "location": "Pullman, WA",